Updated: August 21, 2023

 Any assets that are strictly yours

-IRAs, 401(k)s, life insurance, pension plans, and brokerage accounts
+IRAs, 401(k)s or other employer sponsored retirement accounts, life insurance, pension plans, and brokerage accounts

 Debtors are first in line to get any money owed to them from available assets and beneficiaries will only be entitled to the remainder.
 If the debt exceeds the value of the estate, heirs/beneficiaries are not responsible to pay the remainder and the creditors will take a loss.
 In some cases, medical bills may be an exception.